This spot has been added by

 Tagus Cove snorkeling tips and recommendations

-The site is also filled with large numbers of starfish (mostly the Galápagos starfish and the chocolate starfish) and urchins, such as the Galápagos green sea urchin, long-spined sea urchins and slate pencil urchins.
-Many species of fish find shelter in the cracks found in the wall, including large-banded blenny, coral hawkfish, and giant hawkfish.
+The site is also filled with large numbers of starfish and urchins, such as the Galápagos green sea urchin, the long-spined sea urchin and the slate pencil urchin (see species list at the bottom of the page.

 Pacific seahorse at Tagus Cove, Galapagos